 What I love most about the Person Centred Approach is that it deals not just with the symptom but it can work with the root cause of the issue.
 Progress can therefore be applied to a wide range of areas in your life.
 Growth is long lasting and often helps in areas of your life that you did not anticipate.

-Working in a school for learners with Autism taught me much about the need to have a flexible approach with people.
+Working in a school for Autistic pupils taught me much about the need to have a flexible approach with people.
 In that environment, it was important to allow students to take control of the pace of their learning.
 That experience has influenced my approach to therapeutic counselling.

 I have gained face-to-face counselling experience working with a major charitable organisation, which supports people in Manchester who are vulnerable.
 I have been fortunate enough to be able to have a lasting impact upon people experiencing mental health difficulties, aided people in their journey to recovery from periods of substance misuse, and made a real difference to people who have been adapting to times of practical difficulty and change.

 I have many years of experience working to support individuals from disadvantaged families in the Manchester area.
 I have mentored, motivated and guided my clients, using the principles of guided discovery, to better their life situations and improve the sustainability of their communities.

 As a Childline Helpline Counsellor, I developed the skills needed to offer comfort, support and practical advice to the young people who called in for help.
 Many of these were young people in crisis, sometimes they were victims of abuse or neglect, and often they were working through issues of anxiety, depression and self-harm.

 Working as an Employment Advisor I have gained a greater understanding of the cause and effect of work related stress.